 We have designed the Indian Guides program to assist you and your child on your journey of discovery.
 While activities with the whole family are important, we see tremendous value in supporting and strengthening the ability of a parent and his or her child to communicate at an early age in ways that are caring, honest, respectful, and responsible.
 We seek to encourage you as a parent to "get to know your kid while your kid is still a kid."

 For these reasons, we have designed the program for one parent and one child to participate together for most activities.
 If this dynamic is not practical for your family or others in your group, be flexible and work with your leaders to develop a structure within the program that works for you.

-The Lake Prairie Federation Board of Directors will assign you to a small group of parent-child pairs called a Tribe who meet on a regular basis in each others' homes, usually biweekly or monthly.
+The Lake Prairie Federation Board of Directors will assign you to a small group of parent-child pairs called a Tribe who meet on a regular basis, ususally in each others' homes, and occur on a monthly basis.
+A group of Tribes form a "Nation".
 Occasionally, several Tribes come together to participate in larger activities such as campouts, parties, or parades.
-These outings are called Nations.
+These outings are participated in with your Nation or all Nations in Lake County depending on the activity.
 The core of the Lake Prairie Indian Guides program are these Tribe and Nation meetings and adventures.
 Typical activities include ceremonies, games, crafts, songs, stories, skits, and outdoor pursuits such as camping, hiking, and swimming.
 Additionally some Tribes or Nations will participate in community or charitable activities.

 The program focus is the adventures of a parent and child and of their Tribes and Nations.
-At the forefront of the program are the four points, which give members a sense of direction and an inspiration for activities.
+At the forefront of the program are the seven aims, which give members a sense of direction and an inspiration for positive behavior and activities both in the program and at home.
 These points are broad enough in scope to allow for the parent to expand on the ideas with their child in their own words and with with their own experiences or beliefs.

 The seven aims are the essential components of the program.